bb1000/testing/talk.md

 * Use one of Python's main libraries for testing (pytest)
 * Know how to prepare tests with fixtures
 * Know how to measure how code is covered by tests
-* Know how to make isolated tests with mocks

 ---